shaunfg/im-feeling-ponche.io/README.md

 - **📱 Responsive** - Works on all devices
 - **🎨 Beautiful UI** - Clean design with Pixelify Sans font
 - **📊 Complete Data** - Timing, hints, and context for each ponche

-## 🎯 What is a Ponche?

-A musical hit in Cuban music that happens on the 8, usually dramatically.
-This hit is classified from the minds of [Rueda Con Ritmo](https://www.ruedaconritmo.com/) in San Francisco.

 ## 🚀 Live Demo